German Visa Passport Requirements

 - Third-country nationals must have a valid passport to enter Germany and the Schengen area.
-Entry without a passport is only possible for citizens of Schengen countries.
+Citizens of EU and Schengen countries can generally enter Germany with a national ID card or equivalent identity document.

 - A valid passport is a basic requirement for obtaining a visa for Germany and the Schengen area.
 It’s the first and most important document you require for your travel plans.